Members

 Andy Punch began ringing at Holy Trinity Lutheran Church in Hickory, North Carolina, at the age of 12.
 An alumnus of Raleigh’s Tintinnabulators and Charlotte’s Queen City Ringers, he directs The King’s Ringers handbell choir at Christ the King Lutheran Church in Cary, North Carolina.
 Andy’s solo ringing includes performing during a service at the American Church in Paris, concerts, and a wedding recessional performance of the theme to the Japanese cooking show “Iron Chef.”
 His other hobby, making audio recordings of music/sound effects, explains why he was once considered imaginary; who, after all, would drive for three hours just to record a handbell choir?
 Andy also enjoys playing piano when not working at a local fiber optic cable company.

-Jennifer Stearns is thrilled to begin her fifth year with the group.
+Jennifer Stearns is thrilled to begin her seventh year with the group.
 She started ringing at summer camp in middle school and has been ringing ever since.
 In addition to bells, Jennifer has played French horn and sung in various choirs in the past.
 She is a native of New Hampshire but has made North Carolina home since moving here for work with laboratory software in 2011.
 Some of her other pastimes include cooking, knitting, playing European-style board games, and watching British panel shows with her husband Brian.
-Jennifer and Brian live in Holly Springs with their two cats and two dogs.
+Jennifer and Brian live in Holly Springs with their two dogs.

 ALUMNI